Timothy Bresnahan: Career

 Bresnahan began working at Stanford University as an assistant professor in 1979.
 In 1986 he was promoted to associate professor; he held various outside positions in the next several years.
 From 1986 to 1987 he was the Marvin Bower Fellow and visiting associate professor at Harvard University.
 From 1989 to 1990 he was a visiting scholar at the Hoover Institution.
 He was promoted to full professor at Stanford in 1991, and in 2002 he became the Landau Professor in Technology and the Economy.
 He was the chair of the economics department from 2004 to 2008.
+He is now an Emeritus Professor at Stanford and Senior Fellow Emeritus at the Stanford Institute for Economic Policy Research.
 He served as chief economist of the United States Department of Justice Antitrust Division from 1999 to 2000.

-He has provided amicus briefs or testified in court, including the United States Supreme Court, about a variety of topics such as product liability, antitrust law, and intellectual property.
+Bresnahan has provided amicus briefs or testified in court, including the United States Supreme Court, about a variety of topics such as product liability, antitrust law, and intellectual property.
 He researches industrial organization and how technology generates value.

 He was one of the founding editors of the Annual Review of Economics, which was first published in 2009.
 He remained co-editor with Kenneth J. Arrow through 2015.
 He has been an associate editor for RAND Journal of Economics, Journal of Industrial Economics, and American Economic Review.